 What is hashtag marketing?

 Hashtag marketing is the practice of using hashtags strategically to help your content reach your intended audience.

-Choosing the right hashtags for a post can help it to sky-rocket in popularity – gaining your content views, likes, re-tweets, and shares.
+Choosing the right hashtags for a post can help it become popular – gaining your content views, likes, re-tweets, and shares.
 All of this social activity ultimately helps to give your content and your business exposure.

 These are the types of hashtags your small business should know and keep handy in your marketing tool bag.

 One of the easiest and most effective ways for small businesses to use hashtags in their marketing is to take advantage of trending hashtags.

 A trending hashtag is a hashtag related to a trending topic or event.

 Starting a new hashtag and helping it grow requires more work than simply participating in a larger conversation and enjoying a moment of popularity.